joshnicholas/blog/words/its-time-for-other-arguments-about-climate-change.md

 ---
-title: It's time for other arguments about climate change
+title: It"s time for other arguments about climate change
 date: 2018-10-18
 ---